Deiva Thai: Production

 K. Balachander, while working in the Accountant General's office, was offered to write the dialogues for the film by its lead actor M. G. Ramachandran.
 Balachander was initially reluctant, as he was more theatre-oriented, but on the insistence of his friends he decided to work on the film.
 The producer R. M. Veerappan convinced Balachander to write the dialogues and launched him in the silver screen business.
 During filming, director P. Madhavan threatened to quit due to Ramachandran's interference, but ultimately due to Veerappan's persuasion, Ramachandran continued acting in the film without interfering further.
+The film remained the only collaboration between Madhavan and Ramachandran.

 Soundtrack

 The music was composed by Viswanathan–Ramamoorthy.

 Release and reception

 Deiva Thai was released on 18 July 1964, and distributed by Emgeeyaar Pictures.
 The Sunday Standard wrote "Indeed, it is all a twice-told tale.
 And yet, the picture enthrals a section of the audience for which it is intended, thanks to the fast tempo of surroundings and director Madhavan's success in wringing the best out of the few emotional sequences despite a weak and loose script".
 T. M. Ramachandran wrote in Sport and Pastime, "The story may be ordinary but it is imaginatively treated".
 Kanthan of Kalki praised the dialogues by Balachander.
 It was one of the most successful Tamil films of the year.